 conduct a review, at least once annually, of the impartiality of the audit, certification and decision-making processes of BRE Global.

 - having oversight of relevant processes and policies to ensure, as far as is reasonably practicable, that BRE Global is:

 – operating impartiality processes correctly;

 – treating customers fairly;

-- reviewing the results of internal audits, management reviews, complaints, appeals, certificate suspensions and withdrawals in order to ensure that procedures are administered in an impartial, timely and non-discriminatory manner;
+- reviewing the results of internal and external audits, management reviews, complaints, appeals, certificate suspensions and withdrawals in order to ensure that procedures are administered in an impartial, timely and non-discriminatory manner;

 Where the Impartiality Committee feels that there are significant impartiality issues that it has been unable to address through the normal processes of working with BRE Global then it has the right to escalate these issues through the BRE Group Risk and Audit Committee and where appropriate ultimately to take action independently of the BRE Group management (for example by informing the accreditation bodies).

 Appeals will be managed by the BRE Risk and Internal Audit team according to the BRE Complaints and Appeals.
 Where necessary, an Appeals Committee will be formed including a Standing Chair and two independent members.
 The Appeals Committee may request representation from members of the Impartiality Committee where the appeal includes issues around impartiality.